Using Oracle Ksplice in Oracle Linux

 , orxen

-so that the command acts only on those subsystems, for example:
+so that the command acts only on those subsystems.sudo ksplice user list-targets

-The following command displays the updates and patches that have been applied to the system:
+Display the updates and patches currently applied to the system.

 sudo ksplice all show

 The output includes the effective kernel version.
-If no patches had been applied, then the kernel version would match the output of the uname -r
+If you have not applied any patches, the kernel version will match the output of the

 sudo ksplice kernel show

-To display updates to user space processes, type:
+to display updates to user space processessudo ksplice user show

-You can further filter the information by specifying a PID, for example:
+Further filter the information by specifying a PID.

 sudo ksplice user show --pid=705